The Power of ChatGPT Code Interpreter (ADA): Create Data Visualizations Without Writing a Single Line of Code

 - manage environments

-Now, users can simply describe what they want.
+Now they can simply describe the outcome they want.

-ADA turns natural language into executable code.
-It handles:
+ADA can turn natural language into executable code and handle:

 - data cleaning